Ornament of the Church

 The Life of the Humble and Meek Bishop who was an Ornament of the Church of Christ, Metropolitan Kallinikos of Edessa of Blessed Memory

 This is an authoritative record of the life of His Eminence Metropolitan Kallinikos of Edessa and Pella of blessed memory (1919-1984).
 He was a saintly figure, who lived a saintly life and had a saintly end.
-The author, whose spiritual father he was, lived in very close proximity to the Bishop of blessed memory for fifteen years and offers this testimony as an expression of respect and gratitude.
+The author, the Metropolitan Hierotheos of Nafpaktos, whose spiritual father he was, lived in very close proximity to the Bishop of blessed memory for fifteen years and offers this testimony as an expression of respect and gratitude.
 The chapter ‘Personal Recollections’, in particular, shows clearly the limitless devotion and love that the author had for him, and how closely linked their two lives were.
 He writes that he was ‘a holy Bishop, a true father, a man of God’.

 The atmosphere in which Metropolitan Kallinikos was born and lived is fully described.
 He was a tireless worker and an ardent preacher, who drew the attention and interest of his listeners with his gentle words.

 He entered the priesthood at a mature age, conscious of his exalted mission.
 He especially loved the monastic and hesychastic life, and he was an ascetic Bishop.
 His sermon on his consecration as a Bishop and his address at his enthronement are described as patristic discourses expressing profound feelings of gratitude and love for God.